zonaut/keycloak-extensions/spi-resource/README.md

 # SPI resource

 An example of a custom REST resource.

-## TODO

-* The current example allows unauthorized users, add an example for authorized users
+this example will add a new base endpoint `auth/realms/<REALM>/custom

 ## Keycloak config